Baby Essentials for the First 3 Months You Can’t Forget About

 We actually bought almost all of the essential baby gear before the baby arrived.
 We did this to minimize the amount of times we would have to go to the store in the first few months for a few reasons:

-• We wanted to get the best prices.
-If we bought last minute, we knew we would pay top dollar.
+- We wanted to get the best prices.
+If we bought at the last minute, we knew we would pay top dollar.
 At the same time, we bought some items fairly close to her birth because we wanted to be able to return things if we never used them.
-FYI there are a few items that are not easily refundable such as car seats.
+FYI, there are a few items that are not easily refundable, such as car seats.

-What do I need to have READY for when baby comes home?
+What do I need to have READY for when the baby comes home?

 The crib was set up.
 The car seat was installed.
 All of the clothes were put away.